AI in the enterprise

 The Writer solution: Palmyra LLMs

-Writer built the Palmyra family of LLMs, pre-trained on business-appropriate datasets, and geared towards enterprise use cases.
+Writer built the Palmyra family of LLMs geared toward enterprise priorities like cost-effectiveness, accuracy, and speed.
 We don’t share or use customer data in model training.

 Writer meticulously curates its training data, often sourced from myriad platforms like websites, books, and Wikipedia.
 Text preprocessing techniques, such as removing sensitive and copyrighted content or flagging potential hotspots for bias, are employed before the data is used for training.